nani-1205/s3/README.md

 ## Troubleshooting "Access Denied" Errors

 "Access Denied" errors during migration usually indicate IAM permission issues.
 Check the following:
-1.  **IAM Policy on the Principal Performing the Migration (Destination Account):** Ensure it has `s3:GetObject` and `s3:ListBucket` for the source bucket/prefix, AND `s3:PutObject` for the destination bucket/prefix.
+1.  **IAM Policy on the Principal Performing the Migration (Destination Account):** Ensure it has the permissions as shown in the example above.
-2.  **Bucket Policy on the Source S3 Bucket:** Ensure it grants the principal from the destination account the necessary `s3:GetObject` and `s3:ListBucket` permissions.
+2.  **Bucket Policy on the Source S3 Bucket:** Ensure it grants the principal from the destination account the necessary permissions as shown in the example above.
 3.  **Bucket Policy on the Destination S3 Bucket:** Ensure it doesn't have explicit `Deny` statements that override the IAM user's permissions.
 4.  **KMS Key Policies:** If either bucket uses SSE-KMS with Customer Managed Keys, ensure the relevant KMS key policies and IAM permissions for KMS actions (`kms:Decrypt`, `kms:GenerateDataKey*`, `kms:Encrypt`) are correctly configured for cross-account access if needed.
 5.  **VPC Endpoint Policies:** If running in a VPC with S3 Gateway Endpoints, check the endpoint policies.
 6.  **Service Control Policies (SCPs):** If using AWS Organizations, check for restrictive SCPs.